 Here are some of the ways we use digital forensics to identify an anonymous user on the internet:

 One of the most common ways to identify an anonymous user is by tracking their IP address.
 An IP address is a unique identifier assigned to every device connected to the internet.
-By analyzing web server logs, investigators can determine the IP address associated with a particular user, which can then be used to identify the user’s internet service provider (ISP) and approximate location.
+By analysing web server logs, investigators can determine the IP address associated with a particular user.
+The IP address can then be used to identify the user’s internet service provider (ISP) and approximate location.

 Almost always, online users involved in malicious activities are very careful to cover their trails and hide behind VPNs and proxies.
 However, due to our proprietary tools, we have ways to defeat VPN and any other cloaking tools.